API reference

 Keyword Arguments

-• prn::Bool: Enable printing of progress messages.
+• prn: print progress messages.

 source